-ATTN: No curbside recycling collection will occur for the Memorial Day holiday (Mon, 5/29) but will instead be delayed one day that week with collections Tues-Sat.
-All divisions also closed Mon, 5/29.
+ATTN: No Curbside Recycling collection will occur on the 4th of July holiday, but will instead be delayed one day that week with collections happening Wed-Sat.
+Monday (7/3) routes are as usual.

 The Recovery Yard is open to the public for paid drop-off waste and recycling services, and for $3.00 fee-based drop-off recycling of common household items such as paper, plastic and metal.
 A complete list of items accepted at the Recovery Yard for recycling and disposal.